twse/random-stuff/README.md

 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear straight away with the last updated date being changed.

 ## Adding one name to Mozilla credits list using command line
-You won't receive any emails when your name is added.
+You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
 1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Edit the names.csv file to add your name at the end or use `echo name >> names.csv`.
 3. Commit the new file using `git commit -a -m 'name <email>: "citation"'` replaced with your name, email and citation.